DSA for Beginners

 - Sieve Algorithms, etc.

 These algorithms are designed to solve Geometric Problems.
-They requires in-depth knowledge of different mathematical subjects like:
+They requires in-depth knowledge of different mathematical concepts like:

 The Bitwise Algorithms is used to perform operations at the bit-level or to manipulate bits in different ways.
 The bitwise operations are found to be much faster and are sometimes used to improve the efficiency of a program.